tt-abdulhaq/temporal-notes/README.md

 `In general, any operation that introduces the possibility of failure should be done as part of an Activity, rather than as part of the Workflow directly. `

 The code within that Activity Definition will be executed, retried if necessary, and the Workflow will continue its progress once the Activity completes successfully.

+# Essential Points

+- **Temporal guarantees the durable execution of your applications**
+  1. In Temporal, Workflows are defined through code (using a Temporal SDK)

+- **Temporal Clusters orchestrate code execution**
+  1. Workers are responsible for actually executing the code
+  2. The Frontend Service is responsible for accepting requests from clients and routing them to the appropriate backend service if necessary.
+These requests, as well as communication among these services, use gRPC and can be secured with TLS.

+- **The Temporal Cluster maintains dynamically-created task queues**
+  1. Workers continuously poll a task queue and accept tasks if they have spare capacity
+  2. You can increase application scalability by adding more Workers
+  3. You must restart Workers after deploying a code change

+- **There are multiple ways of deploying a self-hosted Temporal cluster**
+  1. Temporal Cloud, which offers consumption-based pricing, is a convenient alternative to hosting your own cluster
+  2. Migrating to or from Temporal Cloud requires very little change to application code

+- **Namespaces are used for isolation within a cluster**
+  1. You might create namespaces to logically separate based on application status or ownership

+- **In the Go SDK, a Temporal Workflow is defined through a function**
+  1. Activities are also defined through functions

+- **Activities encapsulate unreliable or non-deterministic code**
+  1. They are automatically retried upon failure
+  2. You can customize retry behavior through a Retry Policy

+- **The Web UI is a powerful tool for gaining insight into your application**
+  1. It displays current and recent Workflow Executions
+  2. The Web UI shows inputs, outputs, and event history 2.The Web UI shows inputs, outputs, and event history